 Student Support and Health Services (SSHS) offers a wide range of social, emotional, and health resources to help students thrive.
 We promote attendance and a positive school climate by focusing on the whole child, providing critical support services and removing barriers to learning.

 The SCUSD Connect Center is a centralized Student Support Center that serves as a “gateway” to critical support services for students and families in our school district.
 It offers an innovative solution to addressing the health, wellness and educational needs of SCUSD’s children, youth and families.
+This central hub is designed to increase coordination of services by providing a single, easily identifiable point of access and assistance to address the social, emotional, and health needs of all students.

 The Homeless Services program supports the enrollment, attendance and achievement of homeless students to ensure they receive equal access to educational opportunities.
 Specific services include assistance in the following areas: school enrollment and attendance support services, records retrieval, school and hygiene supplies, health/immunization referrals, shelter/housing and community referrals, and education support services under McKinney-Vento Homeless Assistance Act: Education for Homeless Children and Youths.